El Salvador: Retrial for woman accused of abortion | DW | 16.07.2019

 "This case would be the first case that would be tried after the new president is in power," said Paula Avila-Guillen, director for Latin America initiatives at the US-based Women's Equality Center.

-Every year in El Salvador, about 25,000 women get pregnant as the result of a rape.
+Every year in El Salvador, about 25,000 women get pregnant as a result of a rape.
 It's estimated that thousands of these mothers resort to clandestine abortions.

 nm/rc (EFE, AFP, Reuters, AP)